dmase44/Git-r-Done/README.md

 This is my project repository for the Introduction to Git course I'm taking on SitePoint Learnable.

-## Getting Started
+## Getting Started With Git

 My first commit of the course.

-## Bugs and Issues
+## Changes and Issues

 ## Creator
 Dave Mason 10-20-15